SParb/cork-cat-cafe/README.md

   ![colours](https://github.com/SParb/cork-cat-cafe/blob/main/readme-resources/coolors.png)

 - **Content Creation:**
-  Collect information and photos of the cats alongside images of the interior of the café.
+  Collect information and photos of the cats alongside images of the interior of the café these images can be found in assets/images/.

 - **Deployment:**
   Host the site using GitHub Pages and share it with the community.